Improve Performance for Cross-Database Joins

 5. In the Cross-Database Join dialog, select one of the following options, then click OK:

-• Use Tableau or existing databases.
-This option allows Tableau to choose the fastest option to perform the join - either Hyper or the database you're connected to.
+• Let Tableau decide where to join.
+This option is the default and allows Tableau to choose the fastest option to perform the join - either Hyper or the database you’re connected to.

 If Tableau uses Hyper to perform the join, this process happens in the background and no indicator is shown to identify where the join was performed.